ariannalillie/AlgoExpert/Notes/DOM.md

 DOM this framework instead makes a copy of this Javascript object and makes the change to that copy and compares the two Javascript objects to see what has changed.
 Then informs the browser of these changes and only re-renders the parts that have changed.
-This helps us get around having to rerender the entire page everytime a chance is made.
+This helps us get around having to rerender the entire page/DOM everytime a chance is made.
 Also making changes to JavaScript objects and then comparing them is much faster than tryng to do the same thing with DOMs.

 ### Using a virtual DOM...